Laboratory of Bioengineering and Nanosciences (LBN)

 TASKS

-• Porous silicon for dental pulp stem cell proliferation and differentiation
+• Porous silicon for the proliferation and differentiation of dental pulp stem cells

 • PEEK functionalization for cell adhesion and mineralized tissue formation

-• Bifunctional peptide for epithelial adhesion on titanium
+• Bifunctional peptide for epithelial adhesion to titanium

-• Bone and cartilage formation followed by Raman spectroscopy
+• Bone and cartilage formation monitored by Raman spectroscopy

 • DPSC for anticancer drug delivery